gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.10: Various tweaks.
+* 1.23.12: Fixes an issue that prevented some database restores from completing due to a change in wpdb in WordPress 6.4.
+Various further tweaks.
 A recommended update for all.